Co-author: James Hurwood

-The Federal Government’s National Consumer Credit Protection (NCCP) Act is now in force.
-Reforms put into place as of 1 July 2012 centre largely on giving consumers the ability to switch transaction accounts from bank to bank in a more streamlined, less stressful fashion and tackling key issues of contention within the credit card area.
+Reforms put into place as of 1 July 2012 centered largely on tackling key issues of contention within the credit card area, and giving consumers the ability to switch transaction accounts from bank to bank in a more streamlined, less stressful fashion.

 New credit card applicants: